Scroll down to the Scholarships tab to find opportunities for seniors to help finance post-secondary education.

 Course Registration Guide

 The high school’s course registration guide is updated each year in an effort to make it a more effective educational tool and to help students connect courses to areas of interest.
-First, you can access the registration guide below:
+It includes course descriptions, graduation requirements and postsecondary planning information.
+Access the registration guide below:

 Forms and Instructions for Requesting Courses

-Forms will soon be linked below that are intended for students to use for they grade the student will be entering for 2018-19 (next year).
-Included is information regarding the registration process, a step-by-step guide for how to register online, and a list of courses available to the specific grade.
+Forms are linked below with information regarding the registration process, a step-by-step guide for how to register online, and a list of courses available.